• Share this on:

 5. Prepare for European laws and regulations

-The European Union (EU) wants to minimise the contribution to deforestation and forest degradation worldwide.
+The EU wants to minimise the contribution to deforestation and forest degradation worldwide.
 The EU has therefore proposed a regulation to curb EU-driven deforestation and forest degradation.
-All cocoa products that you export to the EU must meet the deforestation regulation.
-This regulation is relevant for all exporters of cocoa to the EU.
+This is the EU Regulation on Deforestation-free Products (EUDR).
+All cocoa products that you export to the EU will need to comply with this regulation.
+The EUDR is a key regulation under the broader EU Green Deal.

-The new regulation is expected to enter into force in May or June 2023.
-Companies will then have 18 months to meet the new rules.
-This means that exporters would need to meet this regulation by December 2024.
-Micro and small enterprises (MSEs) will have an extra 6 months to comply, which means they would need to be compliant by June 2025.
+The new regulation entered into force on June 30, 2023.
+The EUDR was set to start per December 30, 2024, but the start has been delayed by 12 months.
+Companies must now comply with the new rules by December 30, 2025.
+Micro and small enterprises (MSEs) will have an extra six months to comply, which means they would need to be compliant by June 2026.

 Here is a brief description of the key elements:

-- Due diligence statement.
-Exporters are only allowed to export cocoa that is both deforestation-free and legal.
-You need to cover all cocoa exports with a due diligence statement.
+• Due diligence statement.
+Companies are only allowed to import cocoa that is both deforestation-free and legal.
+You need to cover all cocoa imports with a due diligence statement.

-- Benchmarking system.
+• Benchmarking system.
 There will be a benchmarking system that assigns risks to countries and regions.
 The risk level determines what you need to do.
+This benchmarking system is scheduled to be published in 2025.

-- Agroforestry is not an alternative.
-Agroforestry cocoa produced on degraded or deforested land cannot be sold in the EU.
+• Agroforestry is not an alternative.
+Agroforestry cocoa produced on land that was deforested after December 31, 2020 will not be accepted in the EU market.

 Tips: